MQ-COMP1050/module-wiki/README.md

 * We will print the first 2 pages of each page print them on paper.
 * The printed pages will be handed out at the respective exam.
 * We will use the version a day before the respective exam.
 * You *cannot* print them out yourself, to take to the exam.
-You can only bring a pen or pencil.
+You can only bring a pen or pencil, and of course, your photo ID.
 * If these pages are empty we will hand out empty pages.

 Of course, the normal rules for editing public documents at a university apply.
 We reserve the right to edit the document if it contains offensive or unsuitable content.